La Anonima: History

-The company spearheaded economic development in the region, becoming involved in industries as diverse as electricity generation and transmission, telephony, and transportation of people and goods.

-This process was not without conflict, and like other large trading companies in the Americas at the time (such as HBC in Canada), the company purchased lands from the government that were previously inhabited by natives such as the Selk'nam, Yámana, Qawasqar and Alacalufes.
-The process of conquering these lands in Argentina was called Conquest of the Desert.

 Due to how long and complex the company name was, inhabitants of Patagonia simply called it "La Anónima" (literally, The Anonymous), and the name stuck.
 Between 1929 and 1968 La Anónima published the magazine La Argentina Austral, and also participated in the inauguration of the first radio programs in Comodoro Rivadavia and Río Gallegos.
 In 1942, the company opened its capital to public offering, trading in the Buenos Aires Stock Exchange since then.

 In 1957, La Anónima and other partners created the airline Austral Líneas Aéreas, which eventually became the second-largest commercial airline in the country after Aerolíneas Argentinas.
 The name Austral reflects the Patagonian identity of its owners.

 In 1967 the company started selling off various assets, including ships, warehouses and numerous buildings.
 During the same year, several warehouses were converted to the supermarket format, the Trelew location being the first, and this transition was completed in 1971.

 In the early 1980s, the stock package was again concentrated in the Braun family, who assumed the current leadership of the company and launched a new strategy aimed at gaining leadership in the retail industry of the Patagonia region through a policy of growth, adopting new technologies and establishing a new corporate identity.
 The company is known for being an early adopter of innovative retail technology such as barcodes, in the 1980s.